 Occasional neck pain from sleeping incorrectly is a common issue.

 Deep in sleep, your head can fall into a position that puts unnecessary stress upon your neck muscles.
 After a bit, your neck may get agitated.
 Your sleeping brain might do you a solid and command your body to reposition itself so that your neck gets a little relief.
 Alternatively, you ignore the agitation, exacerbating the strain.
 As a result, you’ve got a pain in the neck the next morning.
 Damn you, sleeping brain!

 There’s a lot of different things you can do to avoid this sort of neck pain after sleep in the future: change your sleeping position, try a new pillow or even, god-forbid… exercise!

-You’re probably not very interested in exercise right now.
+I’ll bet you’re not very interested in exercise at the moment.
 You need quick relief!
-Here’s how to get rid of neck pain from sleeping wrong right now!
+Here’s how to get rid of neck pain from sleeping wrong right now.

 Your giant head weighs around 11 lb.
 That’s a lot of weight that your neck needs to support.
 Give your muscles a break.
 If you’ve got some time to spare, lie down.
 Make sure your head in a neutral position and that you’ve got a comfortable pillow.
 More rest is often the best remedy even if you just rolled out of bed.

 Are you worried that the boss will find out you’ve been stealing from the business for years?
 Scared of an early death?
 Forget your problems and watch a movie or read a book!
-I recommend House of Cards on Netflix.
+I recommend Ozark on Netflix.

 Ice in short increments.

-It can work well for some, but cooling can aggravate some more serious issues, so If the pain worsens, remove the ice immediately.
+It can work well for some, but cooling can aggravate more serious issues, so If the pain worsens, remove the ice immediately.

 Who doesn’t appreciate a good massage?
 Neck pain or not, it generally makes life in the moment a little better.